DanielSeanBrown/DanielSeanBrown.github.io/README.md

-# Daniel Brown
+# 👋 Hi, I'm Daniel Brown

-MSc Data Science student building projects in Python, SQL, and R.
+I'm an aspiring data proffesional and current MSc Data Science student with a background in mathematics, business analysis, and automation.

+By day, I  work in the corporate finance department at Heidelberg Materials, specifically within Accounts Payable.
+Outside of work, I build data science and engineering projects using Python, SQL, and other tools.

+This portfolio showcases the real-world projects I’ve completed across automation, machine learning, data visualisation, and analytics.

+---
 ## Projects

 ### Crop Classification Model